ses4255/Versatile-OCR-Program/README.md

 If you’re interested in custom AI tools or would like to collaborate on an AI-related project, feel free to reach out via email:

 **Email**: [ses425500000@gmail.com](mailto:ses425500000@gmail.com)

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+You are free to use and modify it for non-commercial purposes.
+See the [LICENSE](./LICENSE) file for more details.
 ⸻
 _Note: The English translations in the examples were manually reformatted for clarity and consistency.
 Please treat them as reference only, as structure and layout may differ slightly from the original._
 _Keywords: OCR, exam OCR, table recognition, diagram OCR, AI education tools, OpenAI, Gemini Pro Vision, multilingual OCR, DocLayout-YOLO, Machine Learning, educational ML dataset, research OCR, paper OCR, document AI